NguyenThien1906/BigDataApplication/group_policy.md

-Policies for working in the group.
+####Policies for working in the group.

+Each week has 2 sprints, each sprint shall have everyone working on distant jobs.